Skip to main content

 The equal sign (=) is a restricted character when defining arguments.

-In the Failure Criteria frame:
+Failure Criteria Frame

-1. Select an operator then enter or select the exit code integer
+1. Select an operator, then enter or select the exit code integer.

-2. Specify whether the criteria determines if the job Failed or Finished OK
+2. Specify whether the criteria determines if the job Failed or Finished OK.

-1. Use the and/or field to define multiple failure criteria.
-All "And" comparisons must be defined before "Or" comparisons.
-If the Comparison Operator on the previous group is "Equal To", the and/or value must be set to "Or"
+1. Use the and/or field to chain criteria.
+All And comparisons must appear before Or comparisons.
+If the comparison operator on the previous group is Equal To, the and/or value must be set to Or.

 2. Use the Fail on Core Dump switch to configure how the agent reports job status based on core file creation: